Before you go on your Kenyan safari tips – Here, you will find important tips to help you plan your amazing Kenya safari tour:

 Video camera, camera with zoom lens in a dust-resistant case, sufficient memory cards, a spare camera battery and charger, binoculars, bird and animal checklists

-Electricity, Phone, and the internet in Kenya – Before you go on your Kenyan safari
+Electricity, Phone, and the internet in Kenya – Before you go on your safari tour in Kenya

 Electricity: Electricity in Kenya is 220/240 volts and 50HZ.
 Plugs have three rectangular prongs that form a triangle.
 To conserve power in environmentally sensitive areas lodges may turn off electricity overnight.
 If you have a medical device that requires 24-hour electricity please contact your travel consultant.